The Pseudoforest analogue for the Strong Nine Dragon Tree Conjecture is True: Introduction

 From this observation, we get an important corollary.

 \begin{cor} A graph admits a decomposition into $k$ pseudoforests if and only if it admits an orientation such that every vertex has outdegree at most $k$. \end{cor}

 For a proof of Corollary \ref{easycor} we refer the reader to Corollary $1.2$ and Theorem $1.1$ of \cite{pseudoforest}.
+Alternatively, here is a short proof due to a referee.
+Given an orientation where each vertex has out degree at most $k$, colour the tails incident to each vertex with distinct colours from $1,\ldots,k$.
+Now each colour class of edges induces a subgraph with maximum outdegree at most one, hence it is a pseudoforest.
+For the converse, given $k$ pseudoforests, we orient each vertex to have maximum outdegree at most $1$.
+The union of these oriented pseudoforests is an orientation of $G$ with maximum outdegree at most $k$.
 We will use Corollary \ref{easycor} repeatedly and implicitly throughout our proofs.
 With that, we can give a proof of Hakimi's Theorem.